JaqiKal/tic-tac-toe/README.md

 * The CSS includes styles for :hover and :focus pseudo-classes on buttons and game cells
 * The CSS media queries for different screen sizes and the flexible grid layout for the game board ensure that the game is usable across a variety of devices, including those with screen magnifiers.
 * The game primarily uses textual content and CSS for styling, which naturally makes it more accessible.
-* The use of colors is considered for visibility, and meets WCAG guidelines for text and interactive elements.
+* The use of colors is considered for visibility.
 * No contrast errors were detected in the page;

   ![x](/documentation/doc-images/contrast-wave.webp)